Back To Search Results

 Cervical Cancer

 Cervical cancer is the second leading cause of cancer death among women aged 20 to 39.[9]
 Cervical cancer was diagnosed in 569,847 women globally and had a mortality of 311,365 in 2018.[10]
-In the United States, the ACS projects 13,820 new cases of invasive cervical cancer and 4,360 deaths from the disease in 2024.
+In the United States, the ACS projects 13,820 new cases of invasive cervical cancer and 4360 deaths from the disease in 2024.
 According to the World Health Organization (WHO), approximately 660,000 new cases of cervical cancer are expected globally in 2022, with approximately 350,000 deaths.

 Persistent HPV infection is the primary cause of cervical cancer.
 According to NHIS 2013 data, approximately 80% of women aged 21 to 65 received Pap tests in the last 3 years.
-The HPV vaccine provides protection against 9 types of HPV, preventing about 90% of cervical, anal, vulvar, and vaginal cancers.
+The HPV vaccine protects against 9 types of HPV, preventing about 90% of cervical, anal, vulvar, and vaginal cancers.
 However, vaccination rates among adolescent girls and boys remain low, at 37.6% and 13.9%, respectively.
-Cervical cancer screening tests include the Pap test, the Pap test with HPV cotesting, and high-risk HPV (hrHPV) testing alone.
+Cervical cancer screening tests include the Pap test, the Pap test with HPV co-testing, and high-risk HPV (hrHPV) testing alone.

 As per USPSTF guidelines, women aged 21 to 29 should undergo cervical cytology every 3 years.
-For women aged 30 to 65, screening options include cervical cytology alone every 3 years, hrHPV cotesting every 5 years, or hrHPV testing alone every 5 years.
+For women aged 30 to 65, screening options include cervical cytology alone every 3 years, hrHPV co-testing every 5 years, or hrHPV testing alone every 5 years.
 The USPSTF advises against cervical cancer screening in women aged 21 or younger, those who have had a hysterectomy with cervix removal and no history of high-grade precancerous lesions or cervical cancer (ie, cervical intraepithelial neoplasia or CIN of grade 2 or 3), and women aged 65 and older with adequate prior screening and not at high risk for cervical cancer.[11]

 The screening recommendations, as per the joint guidelines of the ACS, American Society of Clinical Pathology (ASCP), and American Society of Colposcopy and Clinical Pathology (ASCCP), align closely with those of the USPSTF, advocating against screening before age 21.
 For women with atypical squamous cells of undetermined significance (ASC-US) and a negative HPV test result, the guideline suggests repeating the screening test in 3 years.
+HPV vaccination status does not influence cervical cancer screening practice.
+Screening can be discontinued after age 65 if women have had 3 consecutive negative cytology tests or 2 consecutive negative co-test results in the last 10 years before discontinuing screening, with the latest test performed within the past 5 years.
+Women with ASC-US and HPV-negative results should be considered for screening discontinuation.
+Once screening is ceased, it should not be restarted for any reason, even in women with new sexual partners.
+Following the spontaneous resolution or appropriate management of CIN 2, CIN 3, and adenocarcinoma in situ, routine screening should continue for at least 20 years, even if this extends beyond age 65.

 Lung Cancer

+Lung cancer is the number one leading cause of cancer death.
+The ACS estimates new lung cancer cases and deaths in the US in 2024 to be 234,590 and 125,070, respectively.
 The National Lung Screening Trial (NLST), conducted in 2011, is one of the largest multicenter randomized lung cancer screening studies worldwide.
 NLST assessed the reliability of low-dose lung computed tomography (LDCT) in lung cancer screening.
-Mortality from lung cancer was the primary end point.
+Mortality from lung cancer was the primary endpoint.
 The study concluded that LDCT screening reduced lung cancer mortality by 20%.
 The NLST findings formed the basis of the USPSTF recommendation for lung cancer screening.
 However, concerns persist due to the NLST's limited representation of the Black American population, accounting for only 4%, and its failure to address differences in smoking behaviors among racial groups.[12]

+According to USPSTF guidelines, adults aged 55 to 80 who are currently smoking or have a 30-pack-year history of smoking and have quit within the last 15 years should undergo annual LDCT screening.
+Screening should be discontinued once the individual has not smoked for 15 years, has a limited life expectancy, or is unable to undergo curative lung surgery due to health problems.[13]
 The ACS recommendation is similar to that of the USPSTF but applies to individuals aged 55 to 74.
 As with the USPSTF recommendation, current smokers should receive evidence-based smoking cessation counseling.
 Patients should also participate in an informed, shared decision-making process regarding the benefits, harms, and limitations of LDCT screening and have access to a high-quality lung cancer screening and treatment center.
 Past studies have shown that fully implementing screening in the target population, as described in the NLST trial, could prevent 12,250 lung cancer deaths annually.[14]

 Colorectal Cancer